 - Air Burkina is Burkina Faso's national airline.
 It offers one domestic route (between the capital, Ouagadougou, and Bobo-Dioulasso), as well as routes to seven other West African nations.

-- Camair-Co is the flag carrier for Cameroon, flying to seven destinations in Central and West Africa.
+- Camair-Co is the flag carrier for Cameroon, flying to several destinations in Central and West Africa as well as to Paris, France.

 Democratic Republic of the Congo

-- Congo Airways is the official airline of the DRC, serving six domestic destinations.
+- Congo Airways is the official airline of the DRC, with flights to eight domestic destinations.

 - Air Djibouti is the flag carrier for Djibouti and is sometimes known as the Red Sea Airline.
 It offers connections to Ethiopia, Somalia, and the Middle East.